 The first six production Xingus were obtained by the FAB as VIP transports, these aircraft featuring five passenger seats and being designated "VU-9" in FAB service.
 Six more VU-9s were later obtained by the FAB, along with two used civilian Xingus that were given the designation of "EC-9".
 However, the biggest single user of the Xingu was the French military, which ordered a total of 41 -- including 25 "EMB-121AA" machines for the Armee de l'Air, the French air force, and 16 "EMB-121AN" machines for the Aeronavale, the French naval air arm.

-An improved "EMB 121A1 Xingu II" was introduced in the 1980s, with the the Xingu I prototype updated to the enhanced spec and taking to the air for the first time in its new configuration on 4 September 1981.
+An improved "EMB 121A1 Xingu II" was introduced in the 1980s, with the Xingu I prototype updated to the enhanced spec, and taking to the air for the first time in its new configuration on 4 September 1981.
 The Xingu 2 retained the same basic airframe as the Xingu I, but featured higher takeoff weight, with more powerful PT6A-135 engines, with 560 kW (750 SHP) each, driving four-bladed props; a strake on each side of the tailcone; more fuel capacity; and a (eventually) a redesigned interior, with seating for up to nine passengers.
 Many Xingu Is were upgraded to Xingu II configuration.

 A single prototype of a stretched "EMB-121B Xingu III" was flown in 1980, but did not enter production.
-The Xingu series was not particularly popular, with only 106 built, including prototypes, up to end of production in 1987.
+The Xingu series was not particularly popular, with only 106 built, including prototypes, to end of production in 1987.
 The Xingu lingers in service.BACK_TO_TOP

 * In the late 1970s, EMBRAER considered a pressurized version of the Bandeirante, the "EMB-110P3", notably featuring a tee tail with a swept tailplane.
-In parallel, the company considered what amounted to a scaleup of this same configuration as the "EMB-120 Brasilia", most notably featuring fuselage diameter increased to 2.28 meters (7 feet 6 inches) from the Bandeirante's 1.72 meters (5 feet 8 inches).
+In parallel, the company considered what amounted to a scaleup of this same configuration as the "EMB-120 Brasilia", most significantly featuring fuselage diameter increased to 2.28 meters (7 feet 6 inches) from the Bandeirante's 1.72 meters (5 feet 8 inches).
 The initial prototype performed its first flight on 27 July 1983, being followed by two more prototypes.
 The Brasilia received Brazilian and US FAA certification in 1985, with initial customer deliveries that October.

-The initial production Brasilia had a clear resemblance to the Bandeirante -- a low-wing aircraft with straight wings, twin turboprops, and tricycle landing gear -- except that it was bigger and had the swept tee tail; it also had twin ventral strakes under the tail.
+The initial production Brasilia had a clear resemblance to the Bandeirante -- a low-wing aircraft with straight wings, twin turboprops, and tricycle landing gear -- except that it was bigger and had the swept tee tail; it also had dual ventral strakes under the tail.
 It was powered by twin PWC PW115 turboprops with 1,120 kW (1,500 SHP) each, driving four-bladed Hamilton Sundstrand propellers.
 Production quickly moved on to uprated PW115 engines with 1,194 kW (1,600 SHP); an auxiliary power unit turbine was also available as an option.